Party (2006 film)

-Party is a 2006 Indian Telugu-language film, directed by Ravi Babu in the genre of comedy that makes a statement on the corporate environment shaping the IT world in the new millennium.
+Party is a 2006 Indian Telugu-language film co-written and directed by Ravi Babu in the genre of comedy that makes a statement on the corporate environment shaping the IT world in the new millennium.
 It stars Allari Naresh, Shashank, Ravi Babu and Madhu Sharma.
 The plot of the film is heavily inspired from the Hollywood film Weekend at Bernie's.